r0hanSH/r0hanSH.github.io/posts/intigriti-CTF.md

 ![Branching](https://raw.githubusercontent.com/r0hanSH/r0hanSH.github.io/master/images/intigriti/base64-decode.png)

 Visit this link and downloaded data.zip which was password protected.
-I tried password cracking tools like fcrackzip, john but nothing worked.
+I tried password cracking tool fcrackzip with different wordlists but nothing worked.
 I revisited that intigriti tweet and noticed that this image was not posted by them.
 It was [WhereIsTheFlag](https://twitter.com/WhereIsTheFlag) who uploaded it.
 So after some recon I come across this :

 ![Branching](https://raw.githubusercontent.com/r0hanSH/r0hanSH.github.io/master/images/intigriti/hidden-password.png)